 Unfortunately, most 2-in-1s just don’t have the capacity for super-advanced CPUs and GPUs, which can be a big downside for dedicated gamers.
 While yes, you can game on 2-in-1s, you can’t expect the same performance or crystal-clear visuals that you’d get with an actual gaming laptop.

 For example, consider the Microsoft Surface Book 2 15.
 It equips an Nvidia GeForce GTX 1060 GPU that makes it more than fast enough for modern games at 1080p and moderately high graphics settings.
 It’s held back somewhat by thermal and power considerations, and it uses a quad-core, 15-watt 8th-gen CPU, but it’s still good enough for light gaming sessions.

 Another choice is the HP Spectre x360 15, which uses an 8th-gen six-core Core i7-8750H CPU and an Nvidia GeForce GTX 1050 Ti.
-It, too, can play modern titles at 1080p and decent graphics.
+It’s still limited, but it can also play a lot of modern PC games at 1080p without sacrificing your graphics.